nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Only full words will be matched. e.g. `Oscar` will not match `Oscars`.
 - Events matching all keywords exactly will be returned. e.g. `Hiking` will not match `Park Hiking`
+- Only the first tag of every person in the Point of Contact list is displayed.

 Examples: